MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-log.md

 ms.service: multiple
 ---

-# Logging with the Azure SDK for Java
+# Configure logging with the Azure SDK for Java

 This article gives example logging configurations for the [Azure SDK](https://azure.microsoft.com/downloads/) for Java.
 For more detail on configuration options, such as setting log levels or custom logging by class, refer to the documentation for your chosen logging framework.